- 1.1 These Terms and Conditions shall apply to the provision of Services by the Service Provider to the Client.

 - Liability and Indemnity

-10.1 Except in respect of death or personal injury caused by the Service Provider’s negligence, the Service Provider will not by reason of any representation, implied warranty, condition or other term, or any duty at common law or under the express terms contained herein, be liable for any loss of profit or any indirect, special or consequential loss, damage, costs, expenses or other claims (whether caused by the Service Provider’s servants or agents or otherwise) in connection with the performance of its obligations under these Terms and Conditions or with the use by the Client of the Services.
+- 10.1Subject to any liability arising from death or personal injury resulting from the Service Provider’s negligence, the Service Provider shall not be held liable for any loss of profit or any indirect, special, or consequential loss, damage, costs, expenses, or other claims, whether caused by the Service Provider’s servants or agents or otherwise, in connection with the fulfilment of its obligations under these Terms and Conditions or the Client’s utilization of the Services.
 This exclusion of liability encompasses losses that do not naturally or directly arise from any breach but are instead caused by external factors or circumstances.

 - 10.3The Client shall indemnify the Service Provider against all damages, costs, claims and expenses suffered by the Service Provider arising from loss or damage to any equipment (including that of third parties) caused by the Client, or his agents or employees.

 - Force Majeure